 While the previous lists of features are very appreciated (compared to previous generations), this CPU still falls behind others on gaming performance (let’s not forget that this is still a general-purpose CPU, good at spreadsheets but average at physics).
 To compensate, IBM added the following tweaks that will constitute Gecko:

-During the design of the next-gen architecture, Nintendo’s architects performed a post-mortem analysis of their previous design and discovered that using a Unified Memory architecture together with some high-latency components (RDRAM) resulted in one of the biggest causes of bottleneck (almost 50% of CPU cycles were wasted while idling), in addition, the inclusion of multiple independent units contributed to a concerning competition for the memory bus.
+During the design of the next-gen architecture, Nintendo’s architects performed a post-mortem analysis of their previous design and discovered that using a Unified Memory architecture together with some high-latency components (RDRAM) resulted in one of the biggest causes of bottleneck (almost 50% of CPU cycles were wasted while idling).
+Moreover, the inclusion of multiple independent units contributed to a concerning competition for the memory bus.

 For that reason, Gamecube architects came up with a new memory system strictly based on providing dedicated memory space and using low-latency chips.
 With the new design, GPU and CPU will no longer compete for the same RAM (causing fill-rate issues) since the GPU will now have its own internal and amazingly fast memory.
 On the other side, the GPU will still be in charge of arbitrating access to I/O too.